MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/apis_introduction.md

 ## Paradigms

 ### Request-response APIs
 * **RPC API**: this is the simplest form, where the API is designed around arbitrary procedures and typically described using an IDL (Interface Definition Language).
 There are several existing specifications, like SOAP, JSON-RPC or XML-RPC.
-There is also the [gRPC](grpc.md) specification, which also has an official implementation.
+Currently, [Apache Thrift](https://thrift.apache.org/) and [gRPC](grpc.md) specifications are very popular, both of them containing official implementations.
 * **Web API**: Or [REST](rest.md).
 It is an architectural style where the system behaviour is based on transitions of data (or _resources_, as called in HTTP).
 There is no official implementation.
     * REST-like.
 A key characteristic of REST is that their clients just _follow_ (or _bookmark_) opaque URIs.
 When we use a so-called REST API where clients construct URIs, then it is not _pure REST_, but RPC over HTTP.
 This is often refered as _REST-Like_.
 * **Query API**: then we have a query-oriented API, [GraphQL](graphql.md).
 It is esentialy an RPC service, exposing a single entrypoint, that allow clients to run _queries_, using a SQL-like syntax, and make changes through _mutations_.